 A. Book your resort and ferry ticket as far as possible in advance, especially when travelling over weekends, public holidays and Singaporean and Malaysian school holidays.
 You'll find that these are extremely busy periods.
 Given the record-breaking sales at recent holiday fairs and 2024 will be no exception.

-B. Parking at the designated area outside the ferry terminal in Mersing costs up to RM 18 per night.
+B. Parking at the designated area outside Mersing Harbour Centre costs up to RM 18 per night.
 The car park is fenced off and secure, but tends to be full during weekends and holidays.
 That said, come and see us at ferry ticket collection counter number 1, because chances are we can get your car in.

 C. The only vaccination requirements For West Malaysia are yellow fever for infected areas.
 Cholera, smallpox and malaria have largely been eliminated.
 That said, if you're going jungle trekking in remote areas, then it makes sense to bring malaria pills.